maximilian-foerg/AM8-Switchwire-Mod/README.md

 * The dimensions of the aluminum extrsusions are the same as for the AM8.
 * This upgrade uses as many of the original Anet A8 and AM8 parts a possible.
 Still, you will have to buy some stuff, have a look at the BOM.
 * Although I redesigned every part, the Y axis did not change compared to the AM8.
 So if you already have an AM8, you can continue to use your Y axis.
 * You can use the original Anet A8 board for this build, but you will have to flash another firmware.
-One possibility is to use Marlin (https://marlinfw.org/), which can be configured for core xz motion systems.
+One possibility is to use Marlin (https://marlinfw.org/), which can be configured for Core XZ motion systems.
 My recommendation is Klipper (https://www.klipper3d.org/) together with a Raspberry Pi running OctoPrint (https://octoprint.org/) or Mainsail (https://docs.mainsail.xyz/).
 Klipper runs all calculations on the much more computationally powerful Raspberry Pi, so you can use it to compensate for the weak hardware of the original Anet A8 motherboard.

 ## Why Core XZ?
 3D printers make fast movements, so it is a great advantage if moving parts have the lowest possible mass.
 This is why the Core XY architecture was developed, where two stepper motors can move the print head in two directions through a sophisticated belt drive without having to move themselves.
 Well-known DIY Core XY printers are, for example, the Voron 0, Voron 1 and Voron 2, or the very popular printers Hypercube (https://www.thingiverse.com/thing:1752766) and Hypercube Evolution (https://www.thingiverse.com/thing:2254103).